ivvycode/apidocs/contact/add-or-update-contact.md

   * This is an array of custom field objects with ‘fieldId’ and ‘value’ keys
 * Companies
   * This is an array of companies Ids
+* status
+  * The current status of the email susbcription in contact.
+The value of this field will be [one of the following current status](add-or-update-contact.md#email-status)
+* status
+  * The current status of the sms susbcription in contact.
+The value of this field will be [one of the following current status](add-or-update-contact.md#sms-status)

 ## Returns